ED Treatment in NYC

 Erectile dysfunction (ED) is defined as difficulty in getting and maintaining an erection that is firm enough for sex.
-This condition is very common, and is actually the most frequent sexual health complaint from men of all ages.
-Dr. Marans is a board-certified urologist with over 34 years of experience diagnosing and treating patients for ED.
-Call (212) 206-9130 to schedule an appointment at our office in Manhattan today!
+This condition is very common and is actually the most frequent sexual health complaint from men of all ages.

 If you experience erectile dysfunction in rare instances, and you have no other related health conditions, you should be able to manage your ED without much trouble.
 Such situations are completely normal, and should not warrant a significant amount of worry.